 This is where the ability to test an immune response becomes vital, especially in multiple testing locations.
 Something the aviation and transport industries could possibly agree with.

 On this subject, new-medical.net succinctly paraphrased research from Queen’s University Belfast by saying:

 ‘Largescale antibody testing would help to identify immune individuals, allowing them to enjoy the benefits of social activity.
 But, critical for contagion, negative antibody testing would identify those that are not immune, compelling…individuals to be more cautious…’

-Vaccine research is mainly focused on the Spike protein as the target.
+Vaccine research is mainly focused on the spike protein as the target.
 These vaccines are designed to “train” the immune system to recognise the Spike protein.
-Meaning the body produces antibodies to neutralize the effect of SAR-CoV-2.
+Meaning the body produces antibodies to neutralize the effect of SARS-CoV-2.

 Performance data for the use of rapid neutralising antibody tests with the Pfizer-BioNTech vaccine can be found here.

 In May 2021 in Nature.com.
 Italy’s ISS national health institute published research on the study of 162 patients with symptomatic coronavirus Neutralizing antibody titers progressively drop after 5–8 weeks but are still detectable up to 8 months in the majority of recovered patients regardless of age or co-morbidities, with IgG to spike antigens providing the best correlate of neutralization.